Riyadh: Museums and collections

 The Royal Saudi Air Force Museum, or Saqr Al-Jazira, is located on the East Ring Road of Riyadh between exits 10 and 11.
-It contains a collection of aircraft and aviation-related items used by the Royal Saudi Air Force and Saudia (Saudi Arabian Airlines).
+It contains a collection of aircraft and aviation-related items used by the Royal Saudi Air Force and Saudia Airlines.

 Sports

 Football is the most popular sport in Saudi Arabia.
-The city hosts four major football clubs, Al Hilal was established in 1957 and has won 15 championships in the Saudi Professional League.
-Al-Nasr club is another team in the top league that has many supporters around the kingdom.
-It was established in 1955, and has been named champion of the Saudi League 7 times.
+The city hosts four major football clubs, Al-Hilal was established in 1957 and has won 19 championships in the Saudi Pro League.
+Al-Nassr club is another team in the top league that has many supporters around the kingdom.
+It was established in 1955, and has been named champion of the Saudi professional League 9 times.
 Another well-known club, Al-Shabab, was established in 1947 and holds 6 championships.
 There is also Al-Riyadh Club, which was established in 1954, as well as many other minor clubs.

-The city also has several large stadiums such as King Fahd International Stadium with a seating capacity of 70,000.
+The city also has several large stadiums such as King Fahd Sports City Stadium with a seating capacity of 70,200.
 The stadium hosted the FIFA Confederations Cup three times, in the years 1992, 1995 and 1997.
-It also hosted the FIFA U-20 World Cup in 1989, and Prince Faisal bin Fahd Stadium (Al-Malaz Stadium) that is used mostly for football matches.
+It also hosted the FIFA U-20 World Cup in 1989, and Prince Faisal bin Fahd Sports City Stadium that is used mostly for Football matches.
 The stadium has a capacity of 22,500 people.

-The city's GPYW Indoor Stadium served as host arena for the 1997 Asian Basketball Championship, where Saudi Arabia's national basketball team reached the Final Four.
+The city's GPYW Indoor Stadium served as host arena for the 1997 ABC Championship, where Saudi Arabia men's national basketball team reached the Final Four.